Picture Claire

-Picture Claire is a 2001 thriller film directed by Bruce McDonald of a screenplay by Semi Chellas.
+Picture Claire is a 2001 thriller film directed by Bruce McDonald based on a screenplay by Semi Chellas.
 The film stars Juliette Lewis, Gina Gershon, Callum Keith Rennie, Kelly Harms, Camilla Rutherford, Peter Stebbings, and Mickey Rourke.
 The film premiered at the Toronto International Film Festival, and also appeared at Cinéfest in Sudbury, where the film received Best Ontario Feature Award.

 Lewis stars as Claire Beaucage, who gets in way over her head when she's in the wrong place at the wrong time.